The Portland Rhinoplasty Course

 Oregon Health & Science University School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-OHSU School of Medicine, Division of CME, designates this educational activity and the determination is still in process.
-Physicians should only claim credit commensurate with the extent of their participation in the activity.
+OHSU School of Medicine, Division of CME, designates this live activity for a maximum of 19.5 AMA PRA Category 1 CreditsTM.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.